-While it is logical to expect a large amount of hot food place in the refrigerator to release heat into the refrigerator and thus warm up its interior, modern refrigerators can recover from this very quickly.
+While it is logical to expect a large amount of hot food placed in the refrigerator to release heat into the refrigerator and thus warm up its interior, modern refrigerators can recover from this very quickly.
 This is, after all, what a refrigerator is meant to do.
 The danger of letting hot foods sit out at room temperature is much greater than the threat of a temporary warming trend in your fridge.

 Place Leftover Cooked Foods in the Refrigerator Quickly

 As stated in safe temperatures for foods, there is a golden rule for storing food: keep hot foods hot and cold foods cold.
-Returning to that pot of leftover stew, if you keep it on the heat, at just below simmer, it will be safe to eat and you can leave it there and have another helping later, if you’d like.
+Returning to that pot of leftover stew, if you keep it on the heat, at just below a simmer, it will be safe to eat and you can leave it there and have another helping later if you’d like.